HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning

-Some early efforts have been dedicated to address these concerns, focusing on the conventional FL architecture.
-For instance, recent studies have considered the unique characteristics of diverse ML models by leveraging vehicle-side resources to reduce the required number of global iterations, thereby ensuring timely and efficient model training \cite{CommunicationEfficient, MatchingGame}.
-In these approaches, local models are collectively transmitted only once when their training is finalized on the vehicles, effectively minimizing the frequency of communication with the global aggregator, e.g., a cloud server \cite{tang2023fedml}.
-Additionally, some research highlights the importance of selecting appropriate clients for training and effectively aggregating results from various tasks in FL\cite{MASS}.
+Some early efforts have been dedicated to address these issues, while leveraging the conventional FL architecture.
+For instance, recent studies have considered the unique characteristics of diverse ML models by effectively utilizing vehicle-side resources to reduce the required number of global iterations, thereby ensuring accelerated model training \cite{MatchingGame}.
+In these approaches, local models are collectively transmitted only once when their training is finalized on vehicles, effectively minimizing the frequency of communication with the global aggregator (e.g., a cloud server)\cite{AdaptiveP}.
+Additionally, \cite{MASS} highlighted the importance of selecting appropriate clients for training and effectively aggregating results from various tasks in FL, \cite{TowardsOP} proposed a mobility-aware multi-task decentralized FL framework capable of efficiently lowering training costs and \cite{ManyTask} introduced a task similarity metric based on client vector alignment, reducing communication overhead.
 While these contributions have advanced the new field, they often overlook the impact of balanced scheduling of ML tasks on global model convergence when handling multiple tasks with a HFL over dynamic IoV systems.
-In such systems, risks may arise due to model obsolescence if the trained models are not promptly aggregated upon completion \cite{HiFlash}.
+To address this issue, \cite{tang2023fedml, TaskSelection, MobilityBased} focus on solving balanced multi-task allocation problem while reducing the global train time cost in FL.
+However, in such systems, risks may arise due to model obsolescence if synchronous aggregation mechanism, dynamic nature of vehicles, and the trained models are not promptly aggregated upon completion \cite{HiFlash, FedFetch, OptimizingM}.
 Further, improper prioritization of task training on vehicles can lead to prolonged waiting times for model aggregation, further exacerbating potential model obsolescence.